0xPolygonID/demo-issuer/README.md

 ### Run the Age KYC demo

 - Run ```make``` on the root of the repo to run the age KYC demo.
-- Follow the instructions on the screen.
+- Follow the instructions on screen.

 ### Run the Demo Issuer separately